 To ensure that the UG and OG penalties take precedence over the ramp rate penalties, the cost of the UG and OG constraints were raised to different values for each test day.
-When the UG and OG penalties were at their existing values of 73, the Interconnector Ramp Rate penalty was incurred for every day, with the Ramp Rate set to 1MW/Trading Period.
+When the UG and OG penalties were at their existing values of 73, the Interconnector Ramp Rate penalty was incurred for two days, with the Ramp Rate set to 1MW/Trading Period.
 However, further testing was carried out with the Interconnector Ramp Rate set to 300MW/Trading Period.
-Using this setting, only four days were binding out of those tested.
-Out of these four days the Interconnector Ramp Rate penalty was not incurred on any day, even when the UG and OG constraints were both raised to, first 146, and then 292 respectively.
+Using this setting, no days were binding out of those tested.

 The Interconnector Ramp Rate Penalty can be used to alleviate infeasibility by breaching the ramp rate constant, during periods when the ramp rate is binding.
 However in the case of an under generation event the UG penalty will be breached first, likewise in the case of an over generation event, the OG penalty will be triggered.
-Therefore the value of current value of 292 ensures that the penalty would only be used to alleviate infeasibility in line with paragraph N17.4 of the T&SC.
+Therefore the value of current value of 292 ensures that the penalty would only be used to alleviate infeasibility in line with paragraph N17.5 of the T&SC.

-SEMO recommends retaining the Aggregate Interconnector Ramp Rate MSP Constraint Cost setting of 292 for Year 2012.
+SEMO recommends retaining the Aggregate Interconnector Ramp Rate MSP Constraint Cost setting of 292 for Year 2013.